kleenkanteen/find-me-a-doc/readme.md

 		2. A website to show this data in a intuitive manner.
 Users just input their address and preferred doctor gender and it gives nearest available doctor.
 They can also see all available doctors in the map.
 	4. Nice to have:
 		1. Incorporate a way to see reviews for doctors, post reviews for doctors, zand recommend based on reviews
-2. Website Tech Stack
+2. Website tech stack
 	1. Frontend: React
-	2. Backend: Python flask server to make the calls, save the data in supabase
+	2. Backend: Python flask server to expose endpoints for twilio to send data to.
-	3. Database: Supabase, easy to use serverless postgres
+	3. Database: Supabase, easy to use serverless postgres.
-3. Data Collection Tools:
+3. Other tech tools:
-	1. Twilio to make calls
+	1. Robot caller: flask server mentioned above + Twilio api to make calls
 	2. Speech to text: Twilio
 	5. Can run these python script(s) locally
-	6. Can store prerecorded voices in google drive
+	6. Can store prerecorded voices in google drive and played for the script
-4. Tools:
+	7. Google maps api to get clinic info
+4. Project management + diagramming:
-	1. Trello
+	1. Trello for task management
 	2. Excalidraw to show conversation flow

 Info we collect from about clinic using google maps API: